NE204-Fall2018/NE204-Fall2018.github.io/content/labs/rubric.md

 The results of your experimental procedures and subsequent data analyses should be presented here, along with relevant discussion communicating the context and signficance of the results.
-The "required" portions of the lab writeups should be specifically addressed here.
+The "required" portions of the lab writeups (if applicable) should be specifically addressed here.
 If your experimental results deviated from expectation according to the underlying theory, this should be addressed in your discussion.
 Points of emphasis for presented graphical/numerical results include: